osneo/oooii/Readme.txt

 oBase             <== Very common utility functions especially relating to
                       string and memory parsing.
-oBaseTests        <== Unit tests for oBase. oSurface          <== Texture/advanced image support including image loading,
+oBaseTests        <== Unit tests for oBase.
+Concurrencies     <== implemenation of basic concurrency APIs such as dispatch,
-                      format introspection, utilities for dealing with 2D and 3D dimensions as well as mips, arrays, slices and cube maps. this also includes simple fill and conversion utilities. oSurfaceTests     <== Unit tests for oSurface. oCompute          <== Semi-basic math functions that cross-compile on compute languages.
-At the moment this is only HLSL and C++. oComputeTests     <== Unit tests for oCompute. oCore             <== platform/OS concepts like files, debugger, adapters, cpus. oCoreTests        <== Unit tests for oCore. oConcurrency      <== Implementation of concurrency containers and sync objects for either bring-up, debugging, or building more complex systems. oConcurrencyTests <== Unit tests for oConcurrency. oGUI              <== graphical user interface concepts, often not abstracted or cross-platform - this isn't intended to be QT or WxWidgets, but just the very basics until it's worth bringing in a
+											parallel_for and task_groups.
+Because some tools should remain small and not pull in large middlewares there are multiple implementations to allow apps to choose between cost/benefit balanced.
+Currently there is an integration of TBB and an Ouroboros reference implementation. oSurface          <== Texture/advanced image support including image loading, format introspection, utilities for dealing with 2D and 3D dimensions as well as mips, arrays, slices and cube maps. this also includes simple fill and conversion utilities. oSurfaceTests     <== Unit tests for oSurface. oMesh             <== Buffer management and geometry calculation for arrays of points, lines triangles and tessellation patches fit for use with modern 3D APIs. oMeshTests        <== Unit tests for oMesh. oCompute          <== Semi-basic math functions that cross-compile on compute languages.
+At the moment this is only HLSL and C++. oComputeTests     <== Unit tests for oCompute. oCore             <== platform/OS concepts like files, debugger, adapters, cpus. oCoreTests        <== Unit tests for oCore. oGUI              <== graphical user interface concepts, often not abstracted or cross-platform - this isn't intended to be QT or WxWidgets, but just the very basics until it's worth bringing in a